IBM/watson-vehicle-damage-analyzer/README.md

 for example: change `com.watson.vehicle-damage-analyzer` to your new bundle identifier name `com.foo.vehicle-damage-analyzer`

 ## 8c.
 Deploy the app to iOS device

-Deploy the app using the following.
-NOTE: make sure you device in unlocked when deploying.
+Deploy the app using the following steps, make sure your device in unlocked when deploying.

 To deploy the app on a connected iOS device: